himanshu-js/Machine_Learning/README.md

 # Machine Learning
-It is a branch of Artificial Intelligence that deals with training, testing and implementation of machine
+* It is a branch of Artificial Intelligence that deals with training, testing and implementation of machines
-In machine learning basically we train machine model to think and work like humans
+* In machine learning basically we train machine model to think and work like human

 ## Types
 It has manly four types